MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Exercise-1.md

     :::image type="content" source="../media/add-contact-details-app.png" alt-text="Screenshot of Teams client with the option to install the contact details app.":::

 5. When the message extension loads in the Teams client, enter a letter to search users by display name.
 Select a result to insert a card into the conversation.

+Note: If for any reason the message extension is not automatically invoked, you can access it by entering "@Contact Details dev" in the command bar at the top of the Teams client or in the compose message area.
+You can also use the **Actions and apps** button from the Compose message area to locate the app.